AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 In the AI age building *something* is easy, but building something *good* is still hard.
 That's why **prototyping and user research are first-class citizens in Cascade Methodology**.

 While it is preferable that prototypes be focused on a single Cascade, designers need to have a holistic view of software.
-Thus *a single prototype may include features from multiple cascades*.
+Thus *a single prototype may include features from multiple Cascades*.

 From a project management standpoint, this means the prototyping phase of a Cascade can be a cross-reference to a separate UI/UX task.
 In this way designers, through iteration and user research and testing, can ensure that various specs work together to form cohesive software workflows.